u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/year_end.rst

 .. note::
    A specific year-end closing entry is **optional** in order to close out the **profit and loss statement**.
-The reports are created in real-time, meaning that the profit and loss statement corresponds directly with the year-end date specified in Odoo.
+The reports are created in real-time, meaning that the profit and loss statement corresponds directly with the year-end date specified in Thrive Bureau ERP.
 Therefore, any time the **income statement** is generated, the beginning date corresponds with the beginning of the **fiscal year** and all account balances should equal zero.